QEF/SternheimerGW/test-suite/overview.md

 * evaluate the quasi particle eigenvalues using the Z factor
 * obtain the frequency dependent spectral function for all bands
 * restart from previously calculated W
+* plotting the result of the Pade approximation

 Test case: gw\_bn
 ------------------